printers-for-people/catboat/docs/TMC_Drivers.md

 ### I keep getting "Unable to read tmc uart 'stepper_x' register IFCNT" errors?

-This occurs when Klipper is unable to communicate with a tmc2208 or tmc2209 driver.
+This occurs when Kalico is unable to communicate with a tmc2208 or tmc2209 driver.

 Make sure that the motor power is enabled, as the stepper motor driver generally needs motor power before it can communicate with the micro-controller.

-If this error occurs after flashing Klipper for the first time, then the stepper driver may have been previously programmed in a state that is not compatible with Klipper.
+If this error occurs after flashing Kalico for the first time, then the stepper driver may have been previously programmed in a state that is not compatible with Kalico.
 To reset the state, remove all power from the printer for several seconds (physically unplug both USB and power plugs).

-Otherwise, this error is typically the result of incorrect UART pin wiring or an incorrect Klipper configuration of the UART pin settings.
+Otherwise, this error is typically the result of incorrect UART pin wiring or an incorrect Kalico configuration of the UART pin settings.

 ### I keep getting "Unable to write tmc spi 'stepper_x' register ..." errors?

-This occurs when Klipper is unable to communicate with a tmc2130 or tmc5160 driver.
+This occurs when Kalico is unable to communicate with a tmc2130 or tmc5160 driver.

 Make sure that the motor power is enabled, as the stepper motor driver